 - Granola, popcorn, and roasted nuts

-Foods such as cheesecakes, meat products, dairy-based items, and acidified or canned foods are not permitted.
+Foods such as cheesecakes, meat products, dairy-based items, and acidified or canned foods fall outside the exemption and would require standard commercial licensing.

 3. Follow Required Labeling Rules

-Each cottage food product must be properly labeled with:
+Each cottage food product should be labeled with, at minimum:

 - Name of the cottage food business